-In addition, ETE, which owns the general partner and 100% of the incentive distribution rights of both Regency and ETP, has agreed to reduce the incentive distributions it receives from ETP by a total of \$320 million over a five year period.
-The IDR subsidy will be \$80 million in the first year post closing and \$60 million per year for the following four years.
-The transaction is expected to close in the second quarter of 2015.
+In connection with the Regency Merger, ETE agreed to reduce the incentive distributions it receives from the Partnership by a total of \$320 million over a five-year period.
+The IDR subsidy was \$80 million for the year ended December 31, 2015 and will total \$60 million per year for the following four years.

-ETP and Regency are under common control of ETE; therefore, we expect to account for the Regency Merger at historical cost as a reorganization of entities under common control.
-Accordingly, ETP's consolidated financial statements will be retrospectively adjusted to reflect consolidation of Regency beginning May 26, 2010 (the date ETE acquired Regency's general partner).
+The Regency Merger was a combination of entities under common control; therefore, Regency's assets and liabilities were not adjusted.
+The Partnership's consolidated financial statements have been retrospectively adjusted to reflect consolidation of Regency for all prior periods subsequent to May 26, 2010 (the date ETE acquired Regency's general partner).
+Predecessor equity included on the consolidated financial statements represents Regency's equity prior to the Regency Merger.